darton/RPiMS/README.md

 ```

 - ### Temperature, Humidity, Pressure Sensor BME280 - i2C on RPi Pico
-If you want to use BME280 sensor on long cable, copy two files from this repository to RPi Pico.
+If you want to use BME280 sensor on long cable, copy two files from pico directory, to RPi Pico.

 Connect the BME280 sensor to the i2C RPi Pico port.